ktoso/rx-wiki/Home.md

 1. the ability for the producer to signal to the consumer that an error has occurred (an Iterable throws an exception if an error takes place during iteration; an Observable calls its observer's ``onError()`` method)

 With these additions, RxJava harmonizes the Iterable and Observable types.
 The only difference between them is the direction in which the data flows.
 This is very important because now any operation you can perform on an Iterable, you can also perform on an Observable.

+We call this approach Functional Reactive Programming because it applies functions (lambdas/closures) in a reactive (asynchronous/push) manner to asynchronous sequences of data.
+(This is not meant to be an implementation of the similar but more restrictive “functional reactive programming” model used in languages like <a href="http://conal.net/fran/">Fran</a>.)

 # More Information